awanishnathpandey/leaf/readme.md

 go run github.com/99designs/gqlgen generate
 ```

 4. GraphQL Schemas: All GraphQL schemas are located in the `graph/schema/*.graphqls` directory.
 Example: `user.graphqls`.
+The cursor pagination is added to the existing models along with sort and filter types for each models.

 5. Generated Models: The models will be generated in `graph/model/models_gen.go`.
 You can separate them into individual files for better organization (e.g., `user.go` for user-related models).